JetBrains/godot-support/gdscript/.junie/guidelines.md

 2.1.
 Lexer and Parser

 Gd.flex is used to generate the GdLexer.java.
+There is an action "Run JFlex Generator" to re-generate the GdLexer.java.

 ### GDScript indentation rules (for Gd.flex)